AcademySoftwareFoundation/opencue.io/content/docs/Concepts/glossary.md

 ## Outline script

 A powerful tool for submitting *jobs* to the *queue*.
-You can can define an outline script to batch multiple job submissions into a single job, setting up dependencies and / or running in parallel.
+You can define an outline script to batch multiple job submissions into a single job, setting up dependencies and / or running in parallel.
 Outline scripts can submit almost any type of job to the cue, including Maya, Katana, or even shell commands.